heririta/final_project_hacktiv8/README.md

    - Use smaller documents for testing

 5. **Multilingual Support**
-   - The app supports over 100 languages with Cohere's multilingual model
+   - The app supports over 100 languages with Multilingual model
    - For best results, use documents with consistent language per document
    - Mixed-language documents are also supported